aditi10/terraform-eks-cluster-jenkins/README.md

 # Terraform - Provision an EKS Cluster and setup Jenkins

 Prerequisites
-1. an AWS account
+1. Require an AWS account
-2. the AWS CLI, installed and configured
+2. The AWS CLI, installed and configured
-3. AWS IAM Authenticator
+3. AWS IAM Authenticator should be present
-4. the Kubernetes CLI, also known as kubectl should be installed on system
+4. The Kubernetes CLI, also known as kubectl should be installed on system
-4. Helm cli should be installed on system
+5. Helm cli should be installed on system

 # Setup EKS cluster using terraform code:
 1. creates VPC, subnets, Internetgateway and Nat gateway